jeffersonmwanaut/Zana/README.md

 ## Routing

-When your application receives a request, it calls a controller action to generate the response.
+Your application receives requests through the router.
+The router then assign them to related controller actions to generate the responses.
 The routing configuration defines which action to run for each incoming URL.
 It also provides other useful features, like generating SEO-friendly URLs (e.g. `/books/42` instead of `index.php?book_id=42`).

 ### Creating Routes